 The Mediation Service is available to students, staff and members of the public, experiencing disagreement or conflict, who would prefer a less formal method of discussing University-related disagreements and grievances.
 The service is also available for groups or teams.

 The Mediators are staff members from The University of St Andrews who have undertaken formal mediation training accredited by Scottish Mediation.
 Several Post Graduate students have also qualified in Mediation.
 Mediators act impartially and separately from University Schools and Services.
 They are solely interested in helping those engaged in the service reach a mutually acceptable solution.

 Mediation is a confidential, informal, voluntary, self-determined and without prejudice process.
 If you or someone you know is involved in a disagreement that is in its early stages or has reached an impasse, please contact firstname.lastname@example.org for an informal chat about how the mediators can help.

 Starting with February 2017, the School worked towards an Athena SWAN Gender Equality Bronze Award.
 The Athena SWAN self-assessment team consisted of 14 members of the School, ranging from UG representatives to senior professors, and was been led by Professor Caron Gentry (2017 to 2020).

 The self-assessment process required us to analyse applications, intake, progression and achievement amongst all our staff and students, and to implement a detailed action plan to promote gender equality at every level.
-Broader issues of equality and diversity are addressed by the School’s Equality and Diversity Committee, chaired by Dr Filippo Costa Buranelli firstname.lastname@example.org.
+Broader issues of equality, diversity, and inclusion are addressed by the School’s EDI Committee, chaired by the Director of EDI.

 The School of International Relations was awarded the Athena SWAN Bronze award in May 2019 in recognition of their commitment to advance gender equality in academic, professional and support roles, and to overcome barriers to career progression for all.